ticidesign/dev-notes/js/general/not_not_operator.md

 			!!{} === true  // an (empty) object is truthy
 			!![] === true  // an (empty) array is truthy; PHP programmers beware!
 ```

+You could write `Boolean(req.session.keystoneItemId)` instead which is more idiot proof.